Charles Eastman Pre-Doctoral Fellowship

 - Noelani Arista (2009-2010) - (Hawaiian) received her PhD in American History from Brandeis University.
 Her dissertation "Outrage and Silence: Encountering History in Early Nineteenth-Century Hawai'i" reorients the discussion about the role New England missionaries played in Hawaiian politics and governance, the formation of law, and the persistence of kapu (oral chiefly pronouncement) in the decades before the first Hawaiian constitution (1840).
 She is currently an Assistant Professor at the University of Hawai'i at Manoa in the Department of History.
 She specializes in Hawaii, 19th Century America, and Pacific World history.

 - Kendra Taira Field (2008-2009) - (Creek) wrote her dissertation for a PhD in History at New York University, titled: "African American Migration From the Deep South to Indian Territory, 1870-1920."
-Kendra is now an Assistant Professor of History at UC Riverside where she specializes in 19th Century U.S., African American history, and Native American history.
+Kendra is now an Assistant Professor of History and Africana Studies at Tufts University.
 She is now completing her first book, Growing Up with the Country: A Family History of Race and American Expansion.
 She has received the Huggins-Quarles Award of the Organization of American Histories and has also been awarded fellowships from the Hellman Family Foundation, the Ford Foundation and the Andrew W. Mellon Foundation.

 - Jenny Elizabeth Tone Pah-Hote (2007-2008) - (Kiowa) completed her dissertation titled: "Envisioning Nationhood: Kiowa Expressive Culture, 1900-1950" during her time as a PhD candidate in History at the University of Minnesota, Twin Cities.
 Her dissertation explores how the Kiowa have used expressive culture to assert their nationhood and sovereignty.
 She now teaches in the Department of American Studies at the University of North Carolina at Chapel Hill.
 She has teaching interests in American Indian cultural and political history.